MarcBoule/OnelabModels/ShellAndKelvin/README.md

 | Second	| Kelvin		| 66.0%			| 66.0%		| 3178	|
 | Second	| Shell			| 0.0000965%	| 0.000465%	| 3802	|

+Comments: The shell transformation is clearly preferable here and something likely needs to be improved with the axisymmetric Kelvin transformation.

 <a id="2Dplanar"></a>
-## 2D Planar
+### 2D Planar

-2D model of the capacitance of a pair of parallel wires, with the Kelvin (pictured) and Shell transformations.
+2D model of the capacitance of a pair of parallel wires, with the Kelvin (pictured) and shell transformations.

 ![IM](img/2Dplanar.jpg)

-Relative difference in the capacitance of the simulation compared to the analytical calculation:
+Relative difference in the capacitance of the simulation, when compared to the analytical calculation:

 | Order:	| Transform:	| Num int pts:	| 			| Dofs:	|
 | ---- | ---- | ---- | ---- | ---- |